abitofalchemy/Frienso/FriensoAlpha/README.md

 Version History
 ---------------

+* ver 1.8.1 build ###: Working out issues of selecting  core  friends & location info -- Sal:

-* ver 1.8.1 build : Update to be compatible with iOS 8.1
+* ver 1.8.1 build 113: Update to be compatible with iOS 8.1
+-- Sal: options view: are my circle logged-in?  need that implementation -- Sal: ensured that mapview works and at least the mainview works (more or less)

--- Sal: handle Contacts selection
+-- Sal: removing crashlytics because of errors, need to switch to parse analytics [_] -- Sal: handle Contacts selection
 -- Sal: Getting the locate me needle button to work
 -- Sal: Deprecated various features from the last working version